IQDevs/Awesome-IQDevs/README.md

 ## Embedded Systems
 * [PlatformIO](http://platformio.org/) : PlatformIO is an open source ecosystem for IoT development.
 Cross-platform build system and library manager.
 Continuous and IDE integration.
 Arduino and MBED compatible.
 Ready for Cloud compiling.
-* [C](https://en.wikipedia.org/wiki/C_(programming_language)) : One of the most widely used programming languages of all time
-* [C++](http://www.cplusplus.com) : Has imperative, object-oriented and generic programming features, while also providing the facilities for low level memory manipulation

 ## Hacking & Security
 * [Linux Audit](https://linux-audit.com/) : The Linux security blog covering system hardening, security audits, and compliance.
 Learn Linux security and apply it yourself
 * [Snyk](https://snyk.io) : Fix vulnerabilities in Node & npm dependencies with a click

-## Mobile Development
-* [React Native](https://facebook.github.io/react-native/) : A framework for building native apps with React
-* [Kotlin](https://kotlinlang.org) : Statically typed programming language for modern multiplatform applications
-* [Swift](https://developer.apple.com/swift/) : Swift is a powerful and intuitive programming language for macOS, iOS, watchOS and tvOS.
-Writing Swift code is interactive and fun, the syntax is concise yet expressive, and Swift includes modern features developers love.
-Swift code is safe by design, yet also produces software that runs lightning-fast.
-* [Xamarin](https://www.xamarin.com/) : Build & design a mobile app using Xamarin's cross-platform development software which simplifies mobile application creation.
-Download a free trial today

 ## Desktop Programming
 * [Electron](https://electron.atom.io) : Build cross platform desktop apps with web technologies.
 Formerly known as Atom Shell, made by GitHub.

-## System Programming
-* [Rust](https://www.rust-lang.org/en-US/) : Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety
-* [C](https://en.wikipedia.org/wiki/C_(programming_language)) : One of the most widely used programming languages of all time
-* [C++](http://www.cplusplus.com) : Has imperative, object-oriented and generic programming features, while also providing the facilities for low level memory manipulation

 ## Collaboration
 ### Communication